 Blue Green Corridor Grantham encompasses the ten projects that have been successfully implemented in Grantham, from Dysart Park to Queen Elizabeth Park, with one project at National Trust’s Belton House.
 These ten projects have improved the river habitat and corridor of the River Witham and involved enhancing the current habitat, creating new habitat, and improving access to the river.

 Why the River Witham?

-A straightened section of the River Witham, confined by a hard bank, at Stonebridge Close, Grantham.
+Pre-project - a straightened section of the River Witham, confined by a hard bank, at Stonebridge Close, Grantham.

 The River Witham is one of our largest watercourses in Lincolnshire, flowing from South Witham down to Boston.
 Historically it was modified for drainage, flood defence, milling, and irrigation, which led to straightening, hard sides and extensive deepening through dredging.
 We will be addressing some of these issues in our works through Grantham.